 - You give the government an interest-free loan – If you are due a refund, then you are giving the IRS your money, with zero percent interest, for one year.
 You can do better than that with a checking account even at today’s low rates.
 Even if you get 1%, and you contribute $126.5 dollars every two weeks, you would end up with around $62 dollars or so by the end of the year.
 Do you want to give those $62 dollars to the IRS?

-- You end up paying more interest on the debt – If you wait until the end of the year to pay off debt, you incur more interest than you would otherwise.
+- You end up paying more interest on the liability – If you wait until the end of the year to pay off liability, you incur more interest than you would otherwise.
 Say for example, you owe $3k on your credit card with a moderate interest rate (11%).
-If you were due a $3,036 refund, the $253 dollars a month you are giving the IRS could be going towards your credit card debt.
-As your credit card debt is paid down during the course of the year, you will accrue less interest than if you wait until the end of the year to make a one-time payment of $3,036.
+If you were due a $3,036 refund, the $253 dollars a month you are giving the IRS could be going towards your credit card liability.
+As your credit card liability is paid down during the course of the year, you will accrue less interest than if you wait until the end of the year to make a one-time payment of $3,036.

 - The Opportunity Cost of Not Investing As the Money Becomes Available – With inflation picking up, the stock market is on its way up.
 You could put $253 a month into a ROTH IRA (if your income permits) or just a plain old Brokerage Account.
 Say you made 8% in your brokerage account by investing in different ETFs or Mutual Funds.
 You would have increased your brokerage account by approximately $149 dollars.
 Even if inflation eats the real gains, you are better off financially than if you gave the IRS an interest-free loan.